 - Are the reviews you’re getting generally unique?

-Next head over to your Google My Business page to check reviews on here.
-Arguably, GMB reviews are the most important of online reviews you can have.
+Next head over to your Google Business Profile page to check reviews on here.
+Arguably, GBP reviews are the most important online reviews you can have.
 Most customers start their journey via search, as opposed to going straight to your site.
-With local search, and GMB your reviews are going to be front-and-center.
+With local search, and GBP your reviews are going to be front-and-center.
 Keep track of your overall ratings here as well.

 - Have a way to reach out to new and past customers to ask them to leave a review or give feedback about your service.

 - One way to do this is to have a page on your site that links to preferred review sites